tylerco56/b-plate/README.md

 ## License & Usage
-You may use b-plate freely for personal, non-commercial purposes only.
+You may use b-plate freely for personal, non-commercial purposes.
 Please contact me to discuss commercial use.